pruthivithejan/pruthivithejan.me/src/content/blog/Why Are We Still Learning C.md

 date: 2023-05-09
 edited: 2024-08-26
 image: { src: "/images/blog/C.png", alt: "A picture of C logo" }
 description: C is still getting taught in 2024.
-They cll it the language that shaped modern programming.
+It's called as the language that shaped modern programming.
 draft: false
 category: Programming Languages
 ---